-Figure 8: Top: Time Series of aerosol mass distribution at m/z 17 (NH3+, a major ammonium fragment ion) for a 2D-SR-BWP measurement with a PM{2.5} lens using polydisperse NH4NO3 particles.
-Middle: Normalized signal attenuation factor (A) at each BWP position as a function of d{va}, while scanning along the x (left) and y (right) BWP axes.
+Figure 8: Top: Time Series of aerosol mass distribution at m/z 17 (NH3+, a major ammonium fragment ion) for a 2D-SR-BWP measurement with a PM2.5 lens using polydisperse NH4NO3 particles.
+Middle: Normalized signal attenuation factor (A) at each BWP position as a function of dva, while scanning along the x (left) and y (right) BWP axes.
 The grey dotted line represents the reference NH4NO3 size distribution (when the BWP wire is not blocking the beam) measured by PToF mode.
 Bottom: Normalized signal attenuation for each particle diameter bin along the x (left) and y (right) BWP axes as a function of BWP wire position. (e-f) illustrates that the particle beam width and center position can vary depending on particle size traveling through an ADL.
 The BWP position is the BWP wire position whose zero position is aligned with the vaporizer center (Sect.
 S6).
+For diameters where the input

+665 is the BWP wire position whose zero position is aligned with the vaporizer center (Sect.
+S6).
 For diameters where the input concentrations are higher, the signal-to-noise of the measured attenuation factor is higher.
-The stability of the aerosol source on a per-size-bin basis was within 10% (1 σ) below 1300 nm d{va} (Fig. S7.2).
+The stability of the aerosol source on a per-size-bin basis was within 10% (1 $\sigma$ ) below 1300 nm $d{ya}$ (Fig. S7.2).